jkibe/recipes/content/menus/august-2023/index.md

 I did some more straightforward dakos --- tomatoes, olive oil, cheese, and a bit of dried oregano --- which were great.
 More ambitiously, I tried something I saw ages ago on a Yotam Ottolenghi TV vehicle, [a baked version](/recipes/baked-dakos) of the dish.
 I'm a fan.
 It's light, summery, and --- if you omit the dairy component --- even vegan.
 But it has enough heft I think it could easily work as a main course.

-For no particular reason, I dug out an excellent recipe for tahini-crusted egpplant I got from Honey and Co.
+For no particular reason, I dug out an excellent recipe for tahini-crusted eggplant I got from Honey and Co.
 It's a wonderfully simple technique that gives the roasted eggplant a certain something extra.
 I even had a bit of leftover tahini crust material that I was able to use on some fish the next day.

 ![Tahini-crusted eggplant](eggplant.jpg)